flame-stream/FlameNews/docs/ARCHITECTURE.md

 Courier's key role is to reliably deliver messages to connection.

 `XMPP` is a key dispatcher.
 All not yet dispatched messages should be sent through `XMPP` actor.
-If destination actor is already known one could sent it directly, e.g., `Delivered` messages from connection are sent directly.
 It routes messages to services such as Roster, messages to users, etc.
+If destination actor is already known one could sent it directly, e.g., `Delivered` messages from connection are sent directly to `Courier`.

 #### Caveats